Reaching Diverse Communities to Inspire Hope & Health

 “My original and eternal hope was that Canyon Ranch would be able to reach out to the people who need us, not just the guests who can afford us.”
 With these words, Canyon Ranch Founder and Chairman Mel Zuckerman inspired the non-profit Canyon Ranch Institute® and its partners to develop the Canyon Ranch Institute Life Enhancement Program® (CRI LEP) and share Canyon Ranch with as many low-income communities as possible.

-Canyon Ranch guests have experienced life-affirming results for over 20 years at the Life Enhancement Program in Tucson.
+Canyon Ranch guests have experienced life-affirming results for more than 20 years at the Life Enhancement Program in Tucson.
 Today, the CRI LEP transfers the best practices of Canyon Ranch to underserved communities.

 The evidence-based CRI LEP has helped people in poor communities lose weight, improve flexibility and balance, reduce depression, reverse chronic diseases and increase health literacy.